-"Neighbourhood planning gives communities the power to develop a shared vision for their area.
+- 1.8.
+The Government published the revised National Planning Policy Framework (NPPF) in July 2018.
+This sets out the Government's planning policies for England and how these should be applied.
+It provides a framework within which locally-prepared plans for housing and other development can be produced. - 1.9.
+With respect to neighbourhood planning, the NPPF advises: - "Neighbourhood planning gives communities the power to develop a shared vision for their area.
 Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
 Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies."

-- 1.11.
-Neighbourhood plans must be in general conformity with the adopted Development Plan Document.
-For those parts of the Parish which fall within Mid Sussex District planning boundary, the most recently adopted Development Plan is the MSDP 2014-2031.
-This was adopted by MSDC on the 28 March 2018. - 1.12.
-For those parts of the Parish which fall within the SDNP, the adopted Development Plan is the Mid Sussex Local Plan 2003. - 1.13.
+2 - 1.10.
+Neighbourhood plans must be in general conformity with the adopted Development Plan Document.3 For those parts of the Parish which fall within Mid Sussex District planning boundary, the most recently adopted Development Plan is the MSDP 2014-2031.
+4 This was adopted by MSDC on the 28 March 2018.
+For those parts of the Parish which fall within the SDNP, the adopted Development Plan is the Mid Sussex Local Plan 2003.
 The SDNPA is preparing a Park-wide South Downs Local Plan (SDLP).
 The SDLP was submitted to Government in April 2017.
 The Examination of the SDLP is ongoing.
-The Inspector's Report is awaited.
-Once adopted, the SDLP will replace the existing planning policies operating across the SDNP.
+It is envisaged the SDLP will be adopted in April 2019.
+Once adopted the SDLP will replace the existing planning policies operating across the SDNP.